All Episodes

 What will we do?

-Just you can't just leave us high and dry.
+You can't just leave us high and dry.

 You're too big a part of what's happening.

-Uh, you've got to supersede the media.
+You've got to supersede the media.

 The politicians have got to supersede the media.

-You've got to speak to the people and and override them because they're a negative, horrible force in our country.
+You've got to speak to the people and override them because they're a negative, horrible force in our country.

-Yeah, you know, it it becomes increasing and by the way, thank you.
+Yeah, you know, it becomes increasing.

-I I uh I I think you overblow it there a little bit, but I appreciate your thoughts very much.
+I think you overblow it there a little bit, but I appreciate your thoughts very much.

 The media is another adversarial force.

-the media is written about by other members of the media as not a news gathering operation or business, but rather as an opposition force to Republicans and conservatism, and as a support group for Democrats and liberals.
+The media is written about by other members of the media as not a newsgathering operation or business, but rather as an opposition force to Republicans and conservatism and as a support group for Democrats and liberals.

 The media is written about as a built-in obstacle.